Naotsun19B/GraphPrinter/README.md

 ## History

+- (2021/01/21) v1.2
+  Changed module type to EditorNoCommandlet as a countermeasure against errors when packaging

 - (2021/01/12) v1.1
   Added the ability to limit the output size as it crashes when outputting a huge graph